Official English translation of Nuremberg document NI-9912

 The original, in the form of four large pages to be posted on walls, was a notice that must have been distributed in a great many copies; the specimen translated here was issued by the Prague Health Authority, doubtless in the midst of the war.
 The contents show that its purpose was to convey instructions for the use of Zyklon (prussic or hydrocyanic acid) to destroy vermin in buildings which could be either civil or military (apartment blocks, barracks, etc.).
 The document fittingly reminds us of a truth learnt from experience: of all deadly weapons, gas will probably long remain the most unwieldy; when it kills, it kills so well that it can be fatal to the killer who decides to use it.
 If it is quite easy to kill with prussic acid, it is also quite difficult to kill anyone nearby without running terrible risks oneself.

 This document describes the properties of Zyklon, its risk of explosion, its toxicity.
 Only persons possessing a certificate obtained after special training may use the product.
 A gassing’s planning and preparations call for measures and tasks requiring several hours, possibly days.
 Then comes the operation itself.
 Among many details we note here that Zyklon is not to be poured out into a pile or through the air.
 To produce the desired effect it must be spread thinly on paper mats; none of it is to be lost anywhere: all will be recovered in due course.
 It will take from six to thirty-two hours to kill the pests (sixteen hours on average).
 Then will come the most critical moment, that of aeration.
 The text says: “Aeration presents the greatest danger for both participants and non-participants.
 It is therefore necessary to proceed with particular caution, and always wearing a gasmask.”
 This aeration will have to last “at least twenty hours”.
 Sentries, during all that time and even afterwards, must remain near the building.
 To make sure that no gas remains, the specialists, again in gasmasks, enter the premises with a strip of paper that will indicate the presence of any residual gas.
-Twenty hours previously, the simple opening of doors and windows, as well as easy tasks of moving “planking and sealing items” (an effort amounting to nothing compared with the dragging away of hundreds or even thousands of corpses) had presented a certain danger – that inherent in a possible acceleration of the breathing – since, after the aeration of each floor, the team had had to go outside, remove their masks and breathe fresh air for at least ten minutes.
+Twenty hours previously, the simple opening of doors and windows, as well as easy tasks of moving “planking and sealing items” (an effort amounting to nothing at all if compared with the dragging away of hundreds or even thousands of corpses) had presented a certain danger – that inherent in a possible acceleration of the breathing – since, after the aeration of each floor, the team had had to go outside, remove their masks and breathe fresh air for at least ten minutes.
 All the rest is in a similar vein and I leave it to the reader to discover in each line of this document how absurd by comparison the stories of our false witnesses are.
 [R. Faurisson’s note]

 _________________________________